EddieHubCommunity/api/README.md

 1. [OPTIONAL] Install the Browser Extension from Gitpod. https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki[Chrome] https://addons.mozilla.org/de/firefox/addon/gitpod/[Firefox]
 2. Just hit the Gitpod button in the `README` file.
 Everything will spin up automatically.
-3. When you're finished with your contribution just close the workspace
+3. When you're finished with your contribution just close the workspace.

 ## Running the app locally